-A Last-Minute, No-Sweat Timeline for Cooking Thanksgiving Dinner
+A Printable Timeline and Cooking Plan for an Easy, Last-Minute Thanksgiving Dinner

-In a perfect world we would all be perfectly prepped and perfectly organized, well ahead of Thanksgiving.
-You’d have gravy and parbaked rolls in the freezer; there would be a turkey brining days ahead and pies cooling on the windowsill.
-Ha.
+In a perfect world we would all be perfectly prepped and perfectly organized well ahead of Thanksgiving.
+You’d have gravy and parbaked rolls in the freezer; there would be a turkey brining two days ahead and pies cooling on the windowsill.
 Ha ha ha.
 Have you ever pulled that off?
-Not me.
-In my world, work gets crazy in the time leading up to Thanksgiving, and I’ve been that person looking fruitlessly for a thawed turkey at Trader Joe’s on the morning before Thanksgiving.
+Sometimes I’m that person, but just as often I’m the person looking fruitlessly for a thawed turkey at Trader Joe’s the day before Thanksgiving.

 For Guests to Bring

 - More booze or wine

 The Last-Minute Shopping List & Plan

 This plan assumes you just don’t have time to pull things together until Wednesday morning.
 Shop on Wednesday, cook on Wednesday afternoon, then roast the turkey and bake sides on Thursday.
 Many of us have the day before Thanksgiving off entirely, or at least half of the day.
 Go shopping — yes, brave the crowds!
 It’s an experience!
 Reward yourself with a hot toddy! — and grab everything you need off the menu above.
 To make it really easy, we have the shopping list (and budget shopping tips) here.